jack1118/contri/README.md

     git commit --amend
     ```

-3. Push to your GitHub repository:
+3. Push to Gerrit repository:

     ```shell
     git push --force-with-lease
     ```

-> NOTE:<br />
-> If you need to update the commit message of an earlier commit, you can use `git rebase` in interactive mode.
-> See the [git docs](https://git-scm.com/docs/git-rebase#_interactive_mode) for more details.

 #### After your pull request is merged

 After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository:

-* Delete the remote branch on GitHub either through the GitHub web UI or your local shell as follows:
+* Delete the remote branch on Gerrit either through the Gerrit web UI or your local shell as follows:

     ```shell
     git push origin --delete my-fix-branch